This is a guide to returnship programs.

 Workplace best practices: This training includes an overview of workplace standards and acceptable conduct, including verbal communication, business outfit and grooming, time management and telephone skills.

-Soft skills: According to research from the Carnegie Mellon Foundation and the Stanford Research Institute International, 75 percent of long-term work performance hinges on soft skills.
-Soft skills training includes working leadership, communication skills, critical thinking, listening, punctuality, adaptability, teamwork, and organizational abilities.
+Soft skills: Soft skills training includes working leadership, communication skills, critical thinking, listening, punctuality, adaptability, teamwork, and organizational abilities.

 Here is a list of books on employee training and development.